zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 Within the *Folder with Undistorted Images* section the user can assign a directory to indicate where undistorted images are stored before using them during the texture painting.

 The *Set Selected Cam(s) As* section includes several buttons:

 - *Lens*: Select the type of lens used to capture your images.
 - *Focal Length*: Input the focal length of the camera lens.
 - *Apply*: Save your configured camera settings.
 - *Temporary Merge*: Combine selected meshes for collective texturing.
 - *Respawn Meshes*: Separate previously merged meshes back to their original state.

-The "Temporary Merge" function allows users to temporarily join two mesh objects in the scene.
+The *Temporary Merge* function allows users to temporarily join two mesh objects in the scene.
 This feature is particularly useful for tasks that require meshes to be combined, such as texture painting to correct imperfections.
 For instance, users can utilize a clone stamp to transfer texture from one part of a mesh to another, effectively treating the meshes as a single unit.
 This can also be useful for creating a single UV unwrap atlas for multiple objects.
 After the necessary operations are completed, the "Respawn" button can be used to separate the meshes and return them to their original state.

 The *Visual Mode* section inlcudes two functions:
 - *Better Cams*: Enhance camera visualization for easier editing.
 - *Disable Better Cams*: Revert to the standard camera view.

 The *Active Cam* section displays the camera that is currently being used for editing.